RyanBRiley/webproxy/README.md

 2 December 2016

 Description:
-Simple webproxy that will accept requests from a client, validate and forward to the requested address.
+A simple multi-threaded webproxy that will accept requests from a client, validate and forward to the requested address.
 The results are then forwarded back to the appropriate client.

 TO MAKE:
 make